Home » Stallion Times Trains 40 Journalists, CSOs on Tracking Constituency Projects in Kogi

 The Budget Consultant from BudgIT Foundation, Henry Omokhaye led the participants through the basics of budget impact analysis and tracking constituency projects.

-He said tracking constituency project is the act of monitoring the progress of nominated projects by legislators to ascertain the actual progress of work done.
+He said tracking constituency projects is the act of monitoring the progress of nominated projects by legislators to ascertain the actual progress of work done.

 “It helps to ensure that projects that are scheduled within the budget meet and maintain certain standards that are required for improved service delivery.